 Abstentions (shares of UAL capital stock for which proxies have been received but for which the holders have abstained from voting) will be included in the calculation of the number of shares of UAL capital stock represented at the special meeting for purposes of determining whether a quorum has been achieved.
-However, broker non-votes will not be included in the calculation of the number of shares of UAL capital stock represented at the special stock represented at the special stock represented at the special meeting for purposes of determining whether a quorum has been achieved.
+However, broker non-votes will not be included in the calculation of the number of shares of UAL capital stock represented at the special meeting for purposes of determining whether a quorum has been achieved.